knarkowicz/GPURealTimeBC6H/README.md

 * "Fast" - compresses a standard 256x256x6 cubemap in 0.02ms on NV P4000 (GPU perf in between NV GTX 1060 and NV GTX 1070).
 Compression quality is comparable to fast presets of offline compressors.
 * "Quality" - compresses a standard 256x256x6 cubemap in 0.528ms on on NV P4000.
 Compression quality is comparable to normal presets of offline compressors.

-Algorithms
+How It Works
 ===
-Algorithms are based on:
-* "Real-Time DXT Compression" by J.M.P. van Waveren, 2006
-* "High Quality DXT Compression using CUDA" by Ignacio Castaño, 2007

-With some modifications for handling HDR range, new encoding modes and format, and optimizing for a perceptual error (optimizing for a log luminance error instead of a plain RGB error).
+BC6H is a pretty complex format with multiple possible block modes.
+To prune search space a bit one mode was selected for the fast compression setting(mode 11) and two for the quality compression setting (mode 2 and mode 6) which proved to have the best trade off between quality and performance.

+Fast mode is based on computing a color bounding box ("Real-Time DXT Compression" by J.M.P. van Waveren, 2006), then ordering colors by a diagonal of this bounding box and using least square fit to find optimal endpoints ("High Quality DXT Compression using CUDA" by Ignacio Castaño, 2007).
+All computations are made in log2 space in order to optimize for perceptual error (after all resulting image will be tone mapped).

+Quality mode has two passes.
+First pass searches for a best partition by computing color bounding box per partition and computing error as distance of every texel from that line.
+In the second pass best partition is encoded using similar approach as the fast mode.

 Quality
 ===